Skip to main content

 Can I get alerted when Snapchat enforcement spikes in my category?

-Yes — our Pro plan includes anomaly alerts.
-Particularly useful for advertisers in regulated categories (alcohol, gambling, finance) targeting younger audiences.
+Yes — our paid plans includes anomaly alerts.
+Particularly useful for operators in regulated categories (alcohol, gambling, finance) targeting younger audiences.

 Track Snapchat's policies — before enforcement hits your ads.